-In terms of the Municipality Supply Chain Management Policy, no contracts are awarded beyond the medium-term revenue and expenditure framework (three years).
-In ensuring adherence to this contractual time frame limitation, all reports submitted to either the Bid Evaluation and Adjudication Committees must obtain formal financial comments from the Financial Management Division of the Treasury Department.
+In terms of the Municipality Supply Chain Management Policy, one contract is awarded beyond the medium-term revenue and expenditure framework (three years).
+The appointed service provider is Mode Hope Properties for supplementary and general valuation roll for the period of 6 years.
+The contract amount each year is R1 150 000 including VAT.In ensuring adherence to this contractual time frame limitation, all reports submitted to either the Bid Evaluation and Adjudication Committees must obtain formal financial comments from the Financial Management Division of the Treasury Department.